-- (a) Reserve requirements shall be set separately for FCR, FRR and RR. - i.
-For each target year, the dimensioning of FCR and FRR, and the contribution of each TSO, shall reflect reserve needs to cover imbalances in line with Articles 153 and 157 of SO GL. - ii.
+- ii.
 Unless the modelling framework described in paragraph 1(g) is able to model the use of balancing reserves in relation to unforeseen imbalances, FCR and/or FRR (or a part of these balancing reserves) may be deducted from the available capacity resources in the ED, either by deducting their respective capacities from the available supply or by adding them to the demand profile.
 However, the modelling of FCR and FRR shall comply with Article 7(7). - iii.
 RR shall be considered as capacity resource available in the ED.
-For each target year, the dimensioning of RR shall be consistent with Article 160 of SO GL. - (8) Non-explicitly modelled systems - (a) Non-explicitly modelled systems shall be modelled as exogenous best estimates of cross-zonal exchanges on all borders with explicitly modelled zones.
-The cross-zonal exchanges shall be provided by TSOs having direct interconnections with those systems, and shall reflect expected market conditions and expected operational practices (including specific connection agreements) for the MTUs of each target year.
+For each target year, the dimensioning of RR shall be consistent with Article 160 of SO GL.

+7.8.
+Non-explicitly modelled systems

+(a) Non-explicitly modelled systems shall be modelled as exogenous best estimates of cross-zonal exchanges on all borders with explicitly modelled zones.
+The cross-zonal exchanges shall be provided by TSOs having direct interconnections with those systems.
+The cross-zonal exchanges, and shall reflect expected market conditions and expected operational practices (including specific connection agreements) for the MTUs of each target year.